OpenInternet/Infuse/content/learning-path/3/module-4.en.md

-+++
+---
-style = "module"
+style: module
-weight = 4
+title: Static analysis
-title = "Static analysis"
+description: Static analysis is the process of disassembling a binary file in order to understand what’s inside it.
+It’s quite labor-intensive and requires software engineering knowledge.
-description = "Static analysis is the process of disassembling a binary file in order to understand what’s inside it.
-It’s quite labor-intensive and requires software engineering knowledge"
+weight: 4
-+++
+---

 ## Use Case